Competition and Cooperation in a Public Goods Game: A Field Experiment

 MetadataShow full item record

 We explore the effects of competitive and cooperative motivations on contributions in a field experiment.
-A total of 10,000 potential political donors received solicitations referencing past contribution behavior of members of the competing party (competition treatment), the same party (cooperative treatment), or no past contribution information (control).
-We first theoretically analyze the effect of these treatments on the contribution behavior of agents with different social preferences in a modified intergroup public good (IPG) game.
-Then, we report the empirical results: Contribution rates in the competitive, cooperative, and control treatments were 1.45%, 1.08%, and 0.78%, respectively.
-With the exception of one large contribution, the distribution of contributions in the compet- itive treatment first order stochastically dominates that of the cooperative treatment.
+10,000 potential political donors received solicitations referencing past contribution behavior of members of the competing party (competition treatment), the same party (cooperative treatment), or no past contribution information (control).
+Contribution rates in the competitive, cooperative, and control treatments were 1.45%, 1.08%, and 0.78%, respectively.
+With the exception of one large contribution, the distribution of contributions in the competitive treatment first order stochastically dominates that of the cooperative treatment.
 Qualitatively, it appears that the cooperative treatment induced more contributions around the common monetary reference point, while the competitive treatment led to more contributions at twice this amount.
-These results suggest that eliciting competitive rather than cooperative motivations can lead to higher contributions in IPG settings.
+These results suggest that eliciting competitive rather than cooperative motivations can lead to higher contributions in intergroup public good settings.

 RightsThis publication is a work of the U.S. Government as defined in Title 17, United States Code, Section 101.
 Copyright protection is not available for this work in the United States.

 Showing items related by title, author, creator and subject.

 Augenblick, Ned; Cunha, Jesse M. (Western Economic Association International, 2014);We explore the effects of competitive and cooperative motivations on contributions in a field experiment.
 A total of 10,000 potential political donors received solicitations referencing past contribution behavior of members ...